dudestein/sup-yt-dash/README.md

 - Avoiding external libraries and packages
 - Responsive layout using Tailwind utility methods
-- The desdcription of the sidebar only states title/description, but I also want to display the Thumbnails for the videos as I believe that enriches the experiece for the user.
+- The desdcription of the sidebar only states title/description, but I also want to display the Thumbnails for the videos as I believe that enriches the experiece for the user. - _solved by providing a toggle to switch between both modes_

 ## Functionality that should be provided